 Cameco continues to utilize a divisional oversight role for the fire and emergency response organizations.
 This allows for alignment, consistency and sharing of best practices within the division.
-A gap analysis was completed in 2023 against the requirements of CSA N393-22, NFCC-20 and NBCC-20 and an implementation plan submitted to the CNSC.
-BRR will implement the required changes to meet the new standard by October 31, 2024.
+A gap analysis against CSA N393-22, NFCC-20 and NBCC-20 and an implementation plan submitted to the CNSC.
+BRR has implemented the required changes to meet the new standard.

-This safety and control area was assessed as part of the 2023 annual management review and considered to be effective based on training statistics, responder performance during the drills and regular review of the emergency response and fire safety plans.
+This safety and control area was assessed as part of the 2024 annual management review and considered to be effective based on training statistics, responder performance during the drills and regular review of the emergency response and fire safety plans.